CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/VRFs/Management-VRF.md

 ## OSPF and BGP

 FRRouting is VRF-aware and sends packets based on the switch port routing table.
-This includes BGP peering via loopback interfaces.
-BGP does routing lookups in the default table.
-However, depending on how your routes are redistributed, you might want to perform the following modification.
+This includes BGP peering through loopback interfaces.
+BGP looks up routes in the default table.
+However, depending on how you redistribute your routes, you can perform the following modification.

 Management VRF uses the mgmt table, including local routes.
-It does not affect how the routes are redistributed when using routing protocols such as OSPF and BGP.
+This does not affect route redistribution when you use routing protocols, such as OSPF and BGP.

 To redistribute the routes in your network, use the `redistribute connected` command under BGP or OSPF.
-This enables the directly connected network out of eth0 to be advertised to its neighbor.
+This enables the directly connected network out of eth0 to advertise to its neighbor.

 {{%notice note%}}
-This also creates a route on the neighbor device to the management network through the data plane, which might not be desired.
+This also creates a route on the neighbor device to the management network through the data plane.
 {{%/notice%}}

-Using route maps is highly recommended to control the advertised networks redistributed by the `redistribute connected` command.
-For example, you can specify a route map to redistribute routes in this way (for both BGP and OSPF):
+NVIDIA recommends route maps to control advertised networks that you redistribute with the `redistribute connected` command.

 {{< tabs "TabID222 ">}}
 {{< tab "NCLU Commands ">}}